inversion-api/inversion-engine/README.md

 you must configure an instance of the AclHandler (or create your own implementation) and associate it to the desired Endpoints through an Action.

-The AclHandler matches configured AclRules objects against the Url path and HTTP method of the request.
+The AclHandler matches configured AclRules objects against the Url codecPath and HTTP method of the request.

 AclHandler processes AclRules in sorted order and the first rule to allow access "wins".
 If no rule allows access, then a 403 Forbidden HTTP status code is returned.